SF Fed Asks, “How Much Is Inequity Costing Us?”

 - Is the Federal Reserve Contributing to Economic Inequality?

 - Building a Better Future, a message from the SF Fed

 - Racial and Socioeconomic Equity—Fintech Can Do Better

-Note: This was updated on February 22, 2021 to include estimated GDP losses in 2019 and over the last 30 years.
+Note: Updated on February 22, 2021 to include estimated GDP losses, and on March 9, 2021 to link to the conference recordings.

 The views expressed here do not necessarily reflect the views of the management of the Federal Reserve Bank of San Francisco or of the Board of Governors of the Federal Reserve System.